benlye/flash-multi/README.md

 ### Additional Drivers
 **Depending on your MULTI-Module and version of Windows you may need to install additional drivers manually.**

-#### Maple USB
+#### MULTI-Module Drivers
-The Maple USB driver, which is used by many MULTI-Modules, including original Jumper JP4IN1 modules, iRangeX IRX4 and IRX4+ modules, and all Banggood STM32 modules, can be installed using the driver installer which is included with Flash Multi.
+The MULTI-Module USB drivers, which are used by many MULTI-Modules, including original Jumper JP4IN1 modules, iRangeX IRX4 and IRX4+ modules, and all Banggood STM32 modules, can be installed directly from Flash Multi.

-**Note:** Make sure your MULTI-Module is not plugged in when you run the Maple USB driver installer.
-This is to avoid potential problems with the driver installation.
+**Note:** For the best results, plug the MULTI-Module in before installing the drivers.

-1. Locate the folder where you unzipped Flash Multi
+1. Start Flash Multi
+1. Click **Advanced -> Actions -> Install USB Drivers**
-1. Run `\drivers\install_drivers.bat` to install the Maple USB device drivers
+1. Follow the prompts to install the drivers

+Once the driver installation is complete, disconnect and reconnect the MULTI-Module.

 #### Jumper JP4IN1-SE
 The driver for the Jumper JP4IN1 module, the Silicon Labs CP210x driver, is **not** included with Flash Multi and can be downloaded from here: